Note

 """

-An RLModule whose forward_exploration/inference methods do NOT return the
+An RLModule whose forward_exploration/inference methods don't return the

 "actions" key.